BrianPugh/belay/docs/source/Package Manager.rst

 What limitations does Belay's package manager have?
 ---------------------------------------------------
-* Currently, only single-file dependencies are allowed.
-  Luckily, this appears to be most micropython packages.
+* Belay currently does not currently support manifest.py_, but that may change in the future.

-* Dependencies are not recursively searched; if a dependency has it's own dependencies, you must add them yourself to your ``pyproject.toml``.
+* Dependencies are not recursively searched/solved; if a dependency has it's own dependencies, you must add them yourself to your ``pyproject.toml``.